captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 Never forget that.
 ---
-I know you a tiny little bit
----
-more than you know yourself.
----
 Fine.
+I know you a little bit better.
 ---
-Equally.
+Equally, is that better?
 ---
-How’s that?
+I know you Equally.
 ---
-I know you equally.
+Oh, uh
 ---
-Better?
----
-So are we moving forward?
----
-With the Campari?
----
-I’m thinking I’m gonna name it
+I was thinking about naming it
 ---
 the Fuck You.
 ---